tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md

 # Part III - Completeness

 As discussed in the beginning of this document, an attack boils down to creating and signing Tendermint consensus messages in deviation from the Tendermint consensus algorithm rules.
-The main function `isolateMisbehavingProcesses` distinguishes three kinds of wrongly signing messages, namely,
+The main function `isolateMisbehavingProcesses` distinguishes three kinds of wrongly signed messages, namely,
 - lunatic: signing invalid blocks
 - equivocation: double-signing valid blocks in the same consensus round
 - amnesia: signing conflicting blocks in different consensus rounds, without having seen a quorum of messages that would have allowed to do so.

 The question is whether this captures all attacks.
-First observe that the first checking in `isolateMisbehavingProcesses` is `violatesTMValidity`.
+First observe that the first check in `isolateMisbehavingProcesses` is `violatesTMValidity`.
 It takes care of lunatic attacks.
-If this check passes, that is, if `violatesTMValidity` returns `FALSE` this means that [FN-NONVALID-OUTPUT] evaluates to false, which implies that `ref.ValidatorsHash = ev.ValidatorsHash`.
-Hence after `violatesTMValidity`, all the involved validators are the ones from the blockchain.
+If this check passes, that is, if `violatesTMValidity` returns `FALSE` this means that [[LCAI-NONVALID-OUTPUT.1]](#LCAI-FUNC-NONVALID1]) evaluates to false, which implies that `ref.ValidatorsHash = ev.ValidatorsHash`.
+Hence, after `violatesTMValidity`, all the involved validators are the ones from the blockchain.
 It is thus sufficient to analyze one instance of Tendermint consensus with a fixed group membership (set of validators).
-Also it is sufficient to consider two different valid consensus values, that is, binary consensus.
+Also, as we have two different blocks for the same height, it is sufficient to consider two different valid consensus values, that is, binary consensus.

 For this fixed group membership, we have analyzed the attacks using the TLA+ specification of [Tendermint Consensus in TLA+][tendermint-accountability].
-We checked that indeed the only possible scenarios that can lead to violation of agreement are equivocation and amnesia.
+We checked that indeed the only possible scenarios that can lead to violation of agreement are **equivocation** and **amnesia**.
 An independent study by Galois of the protocol based on [Ivy proofs](https://github.com/tendermint/spec/tree/master/ivy-proofs) led to the same conclusion.